Skip to main content

 Current status

-We are working with our supplier to identify a solution to the issue detailed above and also carrying out further automated checks to ensure all outstanding issues have been identified.
-We aim to provide a further update in June 2023.
+We are working with our supplier to identify solutions to the issues detailed above and aim to provide a further update in April 2025.

 Current status

-We are working with our supplier to identify solutions to the issues detailed above and also carrying out further automated checks to ensure all outstanding issues have been identified.
-We aim to provide a further update in June 2023.
+We are working with our supplier to identify solutions to the issues detailed and aim to provide a further update in April 2025.

 https://planning360.waverley.gov.uk:4443/planning/